onlyquake/xonotic-wiki/Repository_Access.md

 This command commits and pushes your local changes.

-    ./all run xonotic
+    ./all run

 Starts the Xonotic client

-    ./all run dedicated xonotic
+    ./all run dedicated

 Starts a Xonotic dedicated server